friederbluemle/livebundle-website/docs/native-module.md

 **Azure Blob Storage**

-While we recommend first getting a hand on LiveBundle using a local HTTP server, here is how to initialize LiveBundle with an Azure Blob Storage account.
+Here is how to initialize LiveBundle with an Azure Blob Storage account if you have such an account.

 ```java
 LiveBundle.initialize(